On this page you'll find youth-focused homeless resources including drop-in centers and individual support programs for homeless or transient youth.

 P.O.
 Box 113 Owings Mills MD 21117

 The Community Assistance Network, Inc. (CAN)’s mission is to work in partnership with the community to develop, operate, and support programs that reduce vulnerability and promote personal growth, stability and self-sufficiency among low-income residents.
-We do this by providing shelters, eviction prevention, budgeting, after school and summer programming, weatherization and a food pantry.
+CAN does this by providing shelters, eviction prevention, after school programs and summer camps, and rapid-rehousing programs and a food pantry.

 7900 E Baltimore St Baltimore MD 21224